SkyCity fire: Witnesses describe huge blaze at International Convention Centre

 NZME account manager Charli Farman was sitting at her desk when she noticed smoke and told a colleague "I think it's on fire".

-"It was a really small amount of thick black smoke.n Then all of a sudden it was flames and really dark smoke."
+"It was a really small amount of thick black smoke.
+Then all of a sudden it was flames and really dark smoke."

 Farman said a man in an orange construction vest was standing on top of the building when the fire started.